poult-lab/daily-word/english_words_ learning.md

 [noun] { ~ (to/for sb)} Her resignation will be a severe embarrassment to the party.

 "a situation which causes problems for sb"

+12.ease the burden /iːz ðə ˈbɜːrdn/

+[vp]   We expect our gift sets to ease the burden of inflation.